imagekit-developer/imagekit-android/README.md

 Android client for Imagekit Integration

 ## Requirements
-The library requires Android version 5.0.0 (API level 21 - Lollipop) and up.
+The library requires Android version 5.0.0 (API level 21 - Lollipop) or above.

 ## Installation
 In your root build.gradle file, add: